 Coffee.
 Or caffeine in some form you enjoy it.
 Green tea.
 Chocolate.
 Coke.
 Green juice if you’re a health nut.
 Whatever works for you to keep you alert and get your day going.

 Most importantly though, is a computer.
 Many are MAC loyal but for freelance writers, paying that much is outrageous.
 Unless you’re willing to live with your parents all through your 20s – it’s not happening.
 And that’s okay because a writer won’t be editing videos or doing anything a MAC is famous for.

 My 17″ Samsung laptop is my main writing and working tool when at home, but when I am out and about – back home, at my boyfriends house, at a client’s office, at Starbucks – I am always with my ASUS Transformer tablet.

 As I’ve mentioned before, it has become my right hand when I’m not home, and I am infinitely more productive (and less cranky, because it’s not heavy) with it in my life.
 A tablet you can type comfortably on is one of the most helpful tools of freelance life, if you ask me (she says as she writes this post on her ASUS at a Starbucks).

-I’m required to disclose the relationship between my site and Intel Canada.
-While this item was gifted to me for review, all opinions are my own.
+I’m required to disclose the relationship between my site and Intel Canada, but all opinions stated above are my own!